Optimal uncertainty bounds for multivariate kernel regression under bounded noise: A Gaussian process-based dual function: Discussion

 Second, in \cite{maddalena_deterministic_2021,scharnhorst_robust_2023,reed_error_2025}, suboptimal, closed-form uncertainty bounds are obtained by separating the prediction error in an interpolation- and a noise-error term.
 For example, the bound formulated in~\cite[Theorem~2]{reed_error_2025} reads as

 where $\beta^f_{\max} \doteq \sqrt{\Gamma_f^2 - \min_{| w_i | \leq \bar{\Gamma}_w} \| y - w \|_{\hat{K}_\sigma^{-1}}^2 }$.
-This formulation generalizes the ones in \cite[Theorem~1]{maddalena_deterministic_2021},~\cite[Proposition~3]{scharnhorst_robust_2023} in that it allows for an arbitrary noise parameter~$\bar{\sigma} > 0$, with $\sigma = \bar{\sigma} \mathds{1}_N$.
-In contrast, the preceding works are restricted to~$\bar{\sigma} = 0$ in the interpolation term (which comes with the additional limitation to positive-definite kernels and unique training input locations), and bound the difference to the actual mean prediction~$\fmu[\sigma]$ separately using the triangle inequality.
-Despite the additional conservatism incurred by the separation of errors, one advantage of these bounds is that the value of the uncertainty bound stays bounded as $\bar{\sigma} \rightarrow 0$.
-Still, the evaluation of the scaling factor~$\beta^f_{\max}$ requires solving a quadratic program comparable in complexity to~\eqref{eq:dual_scharnhorst} whenever the data set is modified.
+This formulation generalizes those in \cite[Theorem~1]{maddalena_deterministic_2021},~\cite[Proposition~3]{scharnhorst_robust_2023} in that it allows for an arbitrary noise parameter~$\bar{\sigma} > 0$, with $\sigma = \bar{\sigma} \mathds{1}_N$.
+In contrast, the preceding works can only deal with~$\bar{\sigma} = 0$ in the interpolation term (which comes with the additional restriction to positive-definite kernels and unique training input locations), and bound the difference to the mean prediction~$\fmu[\sigma]$ separately using the triangle inequality.
+Despite the additional conservatism incurred by the separation of errors, one advantage of these bounds is that the uncertainty bound stays bounded as $\bar{\sigma} \rightarrow 0$.
+Still, the evaluation of~$\beta^f_{\max}$ requires solving a quadratic program comparable in complexity to~\eqref{eq:dual_scharnhorst} whenever the data set is modified.